yy502/laserpecker/LP2.md

 ## Update Firmware

 Connect your LP2 to the LP mobile app, then go to app menu -> Version -> Version Update -> (update if a new version is found).
+Never ever update the firmware via the desktop version of LP apps.